 |For 2018, of the four influenza strains included in the funded vaccines, two are new (in bold).

 Influenza survivor, Community clinic nurse Sam Pohe’s job was to endorse the flu vaccine to her high-risk patients but, as she lay in a coma at death’s door, her body riddled with complications deriving from influenza, it became obvious she’d forgotten to get one herself.

 The Whangarei 45-year-old was usually one to practise what she preached but, last year, got so busy vaccinating her patients, she forgot to get immunised herself.
 This is Sam's story on YouTube - https://youtu.be/Vct-M9fz9ME (courtesy of Northland District Health Board - Media Release)

 - Safety of influenza vaccines

-- Contraindications to receiving influenza vaccines
+- Contraindications to receiving influenza vaccine

 - Influenza and children

-- Influenza and other special patient groups
+- Influenza and other special groups

 - Asymptomatic influenza transmission